MikeA1/pedi-crisis/README.md

    sudo chmod 777 “/Applications/Android Studio.app/Contents/gradle/gradle-4.1/bin/gradle”
    ```
    Watch the space in "Android Studio.app"!
 See [this GitHub comment](https://github.com/ionic-team/ionic-cli/issues/2835#issuecomment-340200015) for details.
+5. Open Android Studio.
+Follow [these instructions](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#opening-a-project-in-android-studio) to start debugging on a physical or emulated device.
+   - If prompted to upgrade Gradle from 3.x to 4.x - don't do it!
+This appears to create dependency problems.

 ### iOS